DISASTER TIP SHEET

 • If there is a disaster declaration, you can also try to apply for FEMA Disaster Assistance for financial support by calling 800-621-3362 or visiting DisasterAssistance.gov

-This tip sheet was created thanks to generous support from Eli Lilly and Company.
+This Tip Sheet was created thanks to the generous support of Eli Lilly